Where the dangers presented by those with a little learning are allayed

 I don't think it would be breaking any universal laws to add the statement "often used sarcastically" to the entries of words that are as misunderstood as is 'moot'.

 That's only for special cases, though, Mr weak-kneed, jelly-spined dictionary compiler.
-You don't have to add it to every word that is often used sarcastically (= every word that is used to judge a value).
+You don't have to add it to every word that is often used sarcastically (= every word that is used to judge anything).

 Everyone else: If you want to use 'moot' (or any other word that is used to judge a value) sarcastically, you go right on ahead – just try to make sure that everyone knows whether you're being sarcastic or direct, because if you create a possibility that people can misunderstand what you mean, it's guaranteed that some will.

-But let's not discuss it, any more – because, no matter how moot or non-moot it is, it doesn't actually merit very much discussion ("partially moot"? "moo"?)
+But let's not discuss it, any more – because, no matter how moot or non-moot it is, it doesn't actually merit very much discussion (it's "partially moot"? "moo"?)